Karolina M. Mukhtar

 • Research Interests

-The sessile lifestyle of plants requires them to cope with multitude of stresses in situ.
-In response to diverse environmental and intracellular cues, plant cell responds by massive reprograming of transcription and translation of stress response regulators, of which many rely on endoplasmic reticulum (ER) processing.
+The sessile lifestyle of plants requires them to cope with a multitude of stresses in situ.
+In response to diverse environmental and intracellular cues, plant cell responds by massive reprogramming of transcription and translation of stress response regulators, of which many rely on endoplasmic reticulum (ER) processing.
 This increased protein synthesis could exceed the capacity of precise protein quality control, leading to the accumulation of unfolded and/or misfolded proteins that triggers the unfolded protein response (UPR).
-The research in my laboratory is focused on molecular mechanisms of cellular stress responses in the model plant Arabidopsis thaliana.
+The research in our laboratory is focused on molecular mechanisms of cellular stress responses in the model plant Arabidopsis thaliana.

 • Recent Courses